innovative-roh/scrambling_python/README.md

 # scrambling_python
-Python code for scrambling text in a file
+Python code for scrambling text in a file.